Achievable logoAchievable logo

 Feedback

-Understanding how to perform basic operations (i.e., addition, subtraction, multiplication, and division) on fractions is an essential skill for the GRE.
-If you’re already familiar with this topic, feel free to skip directly to the quiz at the end.
+Understanding how to perform basic operations (addition, subtraction, multiplication, and division) on fractions is an essential GRE skill.
+If you’re already comfortable with fractions, you can skip to the quiz at the end.

 Definitions